kumar91gopi/kumar91gopi/README.md

 - 👋 Hi, I’m @kumar91gopi
-- 👀 I’m interested in Ruby on Rails and Solidity
+- 👀 I’m interested in Ruby on Rails,Python with Django and Solidity
 - 🌱 I’m currently learning Solidity
-- 💞️ I’m looking to collaborate on RoR and Solidity Projects.
+- 💞️ I’m looking to collaborate on RoR,Django and Solidity Projects.
 - 📫 Reach me at my email: kumar91gopi@gmail.com

 <!---